The Exterminating Angel: Social class

-Though Buñuel never explained how to interpret the film, leaving it to each viewer to decide for themselves, American film critic Roger Ebert wrote a lengthy interpretation of the film's symbolism, which includes the following paragraph: "The dinner guests represent the ruling class in Franco's Spain.
+Though Buñuel never explained how to interpret the film, leaving it to each viewer to decide, American film critic Roger Ebert wrote a lengthy interpretation of the film as symbolic of class conflict: "The dinner guests represent the ruling class in Franco's Spain.
 Having set a banquet table for themselves by defeating the workers in the Spanish Civil War, they sit down for a feast, only to find it never ends.
 They're trapped in their own bourgeois cul-de-sac.
-Increasingly resentful at being shut off from the world outside, they grow mean and restless; their worst tendencies are revealed."
+Increasingly resentful at being shut off from the world outside, they grow mean and restless; their worst tendencies are revealed".

 Scholar Robert Stam said in his book Reflexivity in Film and Literature: From Don Quixote to Jean-Luc Godard that the film "is structured on the comic formula of a slow descent from normality into anarchy ...
-The ' Angel' executes a mission of social justice, an apocalyptic laying low of the noble and the powerful."
+The 'Angel' executes a mission of social justice, an apocalyptic laying low of the noble and the powerful".

 Influence on the horror genre

-In a piece on the horror film website Bloody Disgusting, Samuel Pierce noted parallels between The Exterminating Angel and the contemporary horror film, writing: "Within the film's already fascinating plot, there's plenty of poignant social commentary that will be just as familiar to horror fans.
+In a 2020 piece on the horror film website Bloody Disgusting, Samuel Pierce noted parallels between The Exterminating Angel and contemporary horror cinema, writing: "Within the film's already fascinating plot, there's plenty of poignant social commentary that will be just as familiar to horror fans.
 Though the film can be interpreted a number of ways, many of its themes are undeniable and as relevant today as they ever were.
 We see isolation drive madness.
 We see tribes form in times of strife.
 We see murder become more and more appealing.
-More than anything, however, The Exterminating Angel explores the hypocrisy of the social elite and the thin strands of society that keep them from utter depravity."
+More than anything, however, The Exterminating Angel explores the hypocrisy of the social elite and the thin strands of society that keep them from utter depravity".

 Rather than a precursor to many contemporary horror films, some critics have classified The Exterminating Angel as a horror film itself.
-For example, Jonathan Romney of The Guardian called it a straightforward "claustrophobic horror story", and film scholar Jonathan Rosenbaum classified it as a "comic horror film."
+For example, Jonathan Romney of The Guardian called it a straightforward "claustrophobic horror story", and film scholar Jonathan Rosenbaum classified it as "comic horror".